Szxro/Szxro/README.md

 - 🌱 I’m currently learning **HTML,CSS,JS,REACT and REACT NATIVE**

-- 👨‍💻 All of my projects are available at [Coming soon......](Coming soon......)
+- 👨‍💻 All of my projects are available at https://szxro.github.io/Portfolio__1.0/

 - 📫 How to reach me **szxrocode@gmail.com**